C-firefly/Telegram-Backup-System/README.md

 backup_state.json

-If it exists:
+If the path exists

 Duplicate → Skip

-If it does not exist:
+If the path does not exist

 New file → Upload